NullDefault/Gym-Stag-Hunt/README.md

 # Gym Stag Hunt

-The repository contains an implementation of a Markov Stag Hunt - a multi agent grid-based game as described in [this paper](https://arxiv.org/abs/1709.02865).
+This project is an implementation of various Stag Hunt games for Open AI Gym.
+Besides the simple matrix form Stag Hunt, the repository includes 3 different multi-agent grid-based stochastic games as described in this [paper](https://arxiv.org/abs/1709.02865).
 The core goal of the project is to offer a robust, efficient, and customizable environment for exploring prosocial behavior in multi agent reinforcement learning.
 Feedback and requests for features are welcome.

 ---